Viktor Medvedchuk: Early life and education

 Medvedchuk's father, Volodymyr Medvedchuk, avoided being drafted into the Red Army during World War II due to his suffering from Pott disease.
 During Nazi Germany's occupation of Ukraine, he worked for the German administration in a labor camp from April 1942 to November 1943.
 The section provided enforced deportation of the local able-bodied Ukrainian youth to work in Nazi Germany.
 Volodymyr Medvedchuk was arrested by SMERSH on 7 August 1954 and sentenced to eight years of imprisonment and four of exile in Siberia "for participation in Ukrainian nationalistic activities."

 Viktor was born in Pochet, Krasnoyarsk Krai, Russian SFSR.
 He has claimed that his father was a member of the Organization of Ukrainian Nationalists.
 According to his Soviet court indictment, Volodymyr Medvedchuk had "joined the counter-revolutionary organization of Ukrainian nationalists" in April 1942.
 In July 1995, Ukraine's military prosecutor's office reviewed the case of Volodymyr Medvedchuk and decided to rehabilitate him "In accordance with Article 1 of the Law of Ukraine of 17 April 1991 On the Rehabilitation of Victims of Political Repression in Ukraine."

 In the mid-1960s, the Medvedchuks returned to the Ukrainian SSR, settling in Kornyn, Zhytomyr Oblast.
 In 1971, Medvedchuk graduated from high school in Borova, Fastiv Raion (Kyiv Oblast).
-In November 1971, Medvedchuk found a job as sorter at the Kiev Railroad Post office factory producing periodicals.
-According to Dmytro Chobit, by the start of 1972 he was an overstaffed militsiya (the police of the Soviet Union) worker at the Motovylivka station (located in Borova).
+In November 1971, Medvedchuk found a job as sorter at the Kyiv Railroad Post office factory producing periodicals.
+According to Dmytro Chobit, by the start of 1972, he was an overstaffed militsiya (the police of the Soviet Union) worker at the Motovylivka station (located in Borova).